sean21johnson/Organizing-React-Code/README.md

     -Filter notes based on the folder they belong to -Add a new folder
-    -Add a new note with a name, folder, and description -Delte a note at any time
+    -Add a new note with a name, folder, and description -Delete a note at any time
     -View error boundary displaying rendering errors
     -View errors during the API fetch request process